 To check the number of packets drop by an ACL:

-# diag firewall acl counter ACL id 1 dropped 0 packets
+# diagnose firewall acl counter ACL id 1 dropped 0 packets

 To clear the packet drop counter: